How to Turn Mounds of Data into Usable, Meaningful Insights (2022 Guide)

 What Is Data Democratization?

 Data democratization means making data available to everyone within the organization without the barriers of ultra-specialized expertise.
-This means anyone in your organization can access data, understand it, and use it to make decisions and recommendations.
+This means anyone in your organization can access data, understand it, and use it to make decisions.

-The idea is that the more hands-on-deck (data-wise), the faster the company adopts a data-driven decision-making culture from top to bottom.
+The more hands on deck (data-wise), the faster the company adopts a data-driven decision-making culture from top to bottom.

 But there’s a catch.

-With this level of access, it becomes tougher to maintain data security and integrity.
+With this level of access, maintaining data security and integrity becomes tougher.
 There’s also the possibility of data being interpreted wrongly by someone without the expertise of a trained analyst.

 Still, data democratization is a key driver in making smarter and faster data-led decisions and improving customer experiences.